What waivers are available to districts and charter schools that close or operate with low student attendance due to a disaster?

 District staff should enter the student's identification information (name, date of birth, and student ID number) submitted on the enrollment application into the PID/PET databases to find the student's existing identification number.
 Do not give the student a new identification number when one already exists; doing so will create a second unique PID entry, which will cause a PID error to be displayed on your district's PID/PET discrepancy report.
 If there is no Texas public school data history for the student, your district will have to enroll the student using the information on the student enrollment application until you can obtain records from the prior school verifying the provided information.

 What services can children with special needs receive?

 A school district or charter school should make every effort to ensure that students eligible to participate in special education, gifted and talented, bilingual or English as a Second Language programs receive those services.
 Additional services may be provided through the district/campus Title I program.
 Further, any student who is in a homeless situation is covered by the federal McKinney-Vento Act and is eligible to receive free school meals.

 Will these students be subject to truancy laws at some point?

 All school-age individuals are subject to compulsory attendance.
-However, evacuated students should be given a reasonable period of time to determine whether they will be returning to their former school district, or will enroll in another district.
-Truancy charges should not be filed until that determination can be made.
+However, evacuated students should be given a reasonable period of time to decide whether they will return to their former school district, or will enroll in another district.
+Truancy charges should not be filed until that decision can be made.